Another Word For INSPIRE

 stir

-Verb : (transitive) To disturb the relative position of the particles of (a liquid or similar) by passing an object through it.
+Verb : (transitive) To disturb the relative position of the particles (of a liquid or similar) by passing an object through it.

 Verb : (transitive) To disturb the content of (a container) by passing an object through it.

-Verb : (transitive) To incite to action.
+Verb : (transitive) To emotionally affect; to touch, to move.

 draw

-Verb : To pull (something) in a particular manner or direction.
+Verb : (transitive) To move (a body part) in a particular direction.

 provoke